catalogfi/htlc-sui/README.md

 **Parameters:**

 - `orders_reg`: Registry to store the order
+- `initiator`: Address of the swap initiator
-- `redeemer_pubk`: Ed25519 public key of the intended recipient
+- `redeemer`: Address of the intended recipient
 - `secret_hash`: SHA-256 hash of the secret
 - `amount`: Amount of coins to swap (must match coin value)
 - `timelock`: Time period (in milliseconds) before refund is allowed